YAMUNOTRI TOURISM | YATRA, TEMPLES, PLACES TO VISIT & TRAVEL GUIDE TO YAMUNOTRI

 Peak Season: May to June & September to October

 At a distance of 46 km from Uttarkashi, 134 km from Gangotri, 138 km from Mussoorie, 176 km from Dehradun, 209 km from Rishikesh, 224 km from Haridwar and 415 km from Delhi, Yamunotri is one of the four sites of Chota Char Dham pilgrimage situated in Uttarkashi district of Uttarakhand.
-It is one of the best sacred pilgrimage sites in Uttarakhand state and also one of the most wellknown Places to visit in Uttarakhand.
+It is one of the best sacred pilgrimage sites in India and also one of the most wellknown Places to visit in Uttarakhand.